DarkKnight1005/security_scaner/README.md

 ## Note: only MacOS for Desktops and Android OS for mobile phones are currently supported

+## Note: Please do not use the emulator, use the phisical device instead.

 ## Before Downloading the Project

 ### Installing Flutter SDK